vinay1506/netreview-/README.md

-#🎬 NetReview
+NetReview
 A sleek and modern React application to explore movies and watch trailers seamlessly.
 NetReview integrates with movie APIs and YouTube to provide an immersive movie browsing experience.

 🚀 Project Overview
-NetReview is a dynamic movie review platform built using React.
-It fetches real-time movie details and trailers by integrating with third-party APIs like The Movie Database (TMDb) and YouTube.
+NetReview is a dynamic movie review platform built with React.
+It fetches real-time movie details and trailers by integrating third-party APIs, including YouTube for video trailers.
+The app features:

-🌟 Features
-🎥 Browse popular and trending movies
+Browse popular and trending movies

-📄 View detailed movie information (cast, synopsis, ratings)

-▶️ Watch trailers via embedded YouTube player

-🔍 Search movies by title

-💻 Smooth navigation with React Router
+Detailed movie information (cast, synopsis, ratings) Watch trailers directly inside the app via embedded YouTube videos Smooth navigation with React Router

-📱 Responsive and user-friendly design

-🛠️ Built With
+Responsive and user-friendly UI using React libraries 🛠️ Built With
-React – For building the UI

-React Router DOM – For SPA-style routing
+React – Frontend framework for building user interfaces React Router DOM – For client-side routing

-Axios – For making API requests

-React-YouTube – For embedding trailers

-Tailwind CSS (optional) – For modern styling

-Vite – For fast builds and hot reloading
+Axios – HTTP client to fetch movie data from external APIs YouTube API / React YouTube library – To embed and play movie trailers Tailwind CSS (optional if used) – For styling components Vite – Development server and build tool

-⚙️ Getting Started
+⚙️ Features
+Movie Listing: View a list of movies fetched from a public movie database API Movie Details: Access detailed information about each movie Trailer Integration: Watch official trailers via embedded YouTube player Search Functionality: Quickly find movies by title Responsive Design: Mobile-friendly and optimized for all screen sizes 🎯 Getting Started
-✅ Prerequisites
+Prerequisites
-Node.js v14 or higher
+Node.js installed (v14 or above recommended)
 npm or yarn package manager

-📦 Installation
+Installation
-bash
-Copy
-Edit
+Clone the repository:
 git clone https://github.com/vinay1506/netreview.git
 cd netreview

-npm install
-🔑 Add API Keys
+Install dependencies:
-Create a .env file in the root directory:
+bash Copy Edit npm install Add API keys: Create a .env file in the root directory with your API keys:

-env
-Copy
-Edit
-REACT_APP_MOVIE_API_KEY=your_movie_db_api_key_here
-REACT_APP_YOUTUBE_API_KEY=your_youtube_api_key_here
-▶️ Run the App
-bash
-Copy
-Edit
+env Copy Edit REACT_APP_MOVIE_API_KEY=your_movie_db_api_key_here REACT_APP_YOUTUBE_API_KEY=your_youtube_api_key_here Start the development server:

-npm run dev
-Visit http://localhost:5173 in your browser.
+bash Copy Edit npm run dev Open the app: Visit http://localhost:5173 in your browser.

-🔗 API Integrations
-TMDb API – Fetches movies, ratings, cast, and more.
+🔗 API Integration Movie Database API: Provides movie details such as titles, descriptions, ratings, and cast information. (e.g., The Movie Database (TMDb))

+YouTube API: Enables embedding and playback of movie trailers inside the app through the React YouTube library.

+🖼️ Screenshots

+Browse through popular movies with detailed thumbnails.

+Detailed view including synopsis, cast, and ratings.

-YouTube API – Embeds official trailers via React-YouTube.
+Watch trailers embedded via YouTube.

-🖼️ Screenshots (Replace with actual images)
+(Replace these screenshots with your actual images in the /screenshots folder.)
-Movie Listings	Movie Details	Watch Trailer

-🤝 Contributing
-Contributions, issues, and feature requests are welcome!
+🤝 Contributing Contributions, issues, and feature requests are welcome!
+Feel free to:

-🛠 Steps to Contribute:
-bash
-Copy
-Edit
-# 1. Fork the repository
+Fork the repository

-# 2. Create a feature branch
+Create a new branch (git checkout -b feature/YourFeature)
-git checkout -b feature/YourFeature

-# 3. Commit changes
-git commit -m "Add some feature"
+Commit your changes (git commit -m 'Add some feature')

-# 4. Push to GitHub
-git push origin feature/YourFeature
+Push to the branch (git push origin feature/YourFeature)

-# 5. Open a pull request
+Open a pull request.

-📫 Contact
-Created by Vinay — feel free to reach out via GitHub for feedback or collaboration.
+📫 Contact Created by Vinay — reach out via GitHub

-Live Preview: 🌐 lovely-lokum-e72d03.netlify.app

-📁 Project Status
-✅ MVP Complete

-⏳ Open for Enhancements

-🐛 Bug Reports Welcome

-📜 License
-This project is licensed under the MIT License — free to use and modify.